MGrount/Yellow-pages/README.md

 * Metrics for measuring KPIs
 * Implementing proper DI and Middleware

-This project is licensed under the [Rapid7] - see the LICENSE.md file for details.
+This project is licensed under the [MIT] - see the LICENSE.md file for details.

 ### Acknowledgments